Temporally ordered routing algorithm: Route creation

 Node C requires a route, so it broadcasts a QRY.

 The QRY propagates until it hits a node which has a route to the destination, this node then sends an UPD message.

 The UPD is also propagated, while node E sends a new UPD.

 Route Maintenance

-Route maintenance in TORA has five different cases according to the flowchart below:
+Route maintenance in TORA has five different cases according to the flowchart below as an example: